TheLexers/PythonLexer/README.md

 Coding is always going to be a tool that can be used for the benefit of the society or for the opposite.
 As any sort of knowledge, it can be used for good or for bad and it is important to always have an ethical view of the situation of what our code can be used for.

 In our case, we have created a syntax highlighter for Python.
 This program by itself may not be a very useful tool in the version that it is right now, we are aware that there are way more powerful lexers out there; but the interesting part of this project is that we have decided to make it open source by making a public repository in GitHub.
 This means that anyone can use it and modify it for their own benefit, but we have also taken the time to document it correctly so that people can learn from it, the time complexity section on this file could also be helpful for some.
 This is why we think that humanity caan always evolve for better as long a society is willing to learn, share their knowledge and also help those who need help.
 From an ethical point of view we believe that making knowledge accesible is not only correct but also necessary for the development of our society and we are glad to contribute to this cause.

+### Concurrency

+As it becomes harder to improve computer hardware, the need for better software becomes more important.
+This is why concurrency is a very important topic in computer science.
+It allows us to run different parts of an algorithm separately and when this processes are slow enough the results can be very significant.
+This is why we decided to implement a parallel version of our lexer.

+Concurrency has a lot of difficulties, but using the functional paradigm allows us to have a better control over the state of the program thanks to immutability.
+Moreover, Elixir makes the use of the Erlang Virtual Machine (BEAM) more accessible which is a very powerful piece of technology as it allows for processes to be very cheap.